What we work on

 Single property and portfolio.
 The interesting decisions are structural — how you arrange equity, where the offset sits, what ratio of fixed to variable, whether interest-only is actually tax-advantaged for your situation or just deferring principal.

 - LVR strategy — when LMI is worth it (capital deployment > LMI premium) and when it isn't.
+The LMI break-even calculator models the rent-paid + growth-foregone trade-off.

 - Debt recycling — splitting deductible vs. non-deductible debt cleanly without ATO pushback.